BlakeWilliams/Elixir-Slack/README.md

 config :slack, :web_http_client, YourApp.CustomClient
 ```

-All Web API calls from documenation-generated modules/functions will call `post!/2` with the generated url
+All Web API calls from documentation-generated modules/functions will call `post!/2` with the generated url
 and body passed as arguments.

 In the case where you only need to control the options passed to HTTPoison/hackney, the default client accepts